 Wouldn’t you agree “focusing 100% on our mission” is a nice shift to make?

 We built the Learning Library to make your due diligence work simpler.
 Getting info on a topic shouldn’t require jumping between 10 vendors, then setting up meetings for each to promote their service.
 You wouldn’t tolerate that for researching a TV.
 Why accept it for your products?

 There’s also a second purpose: To further our mission of financial empowerment.
 Yes, it’s your mission, too.
 Only we find that some institutions forget how everything they do can contribute to this goal.
 Not yours, obviously, but some others.

 Content like this, our Financial Empowerment section, and articles like the “5 Steps” series further that goal.
 We discuss how selling can be a form of protecting, education can be a tool to improve communities, and staff training really just creates opportunities for connection.

 More than ever, people need help.
+From pandemic-induced financial challenges to systemic issues which DEI programs aim to reveal (and fix), there are lots of ways for you to make a difference.
 Beyond even what you typically consider, you can be a force for good to your members and greater community.

 Be sure to Subscribe to the Learning Library to keep our guidance arriving at your inbox.

 Blogger.
 Speaker.
 Part-time Jedi.

 Focused on helping your bank or credit union grow in the face of emerging challenges.